 Data from annual returns submitted to APRA by select exempt public sector superannuation schemes in Australia.
 There are 19 exempt public sector schemes that report to APRA under a Heads of Government agreement between the Commonwealth and each of the State and Territory Governments;

-Data provided by the Australian Tax Office in respect of self-managed superannuation funds (SMSFs);
+Data provided by the Australian Tax Office in respect of self-managed superannuation funds (SMSFs); and

 For more information about the statistics in the publications: